Web Video: PeanutButterGamer

 - We Hardly Knew Ye: Soah only appears in the first two episodes of Minecraft #1 before abruptly dying, and has not been seen since.

-- Zombie Infectee: A huge problem all throughout MineZ Hardcore.
+- Zombie Infectee: A huge problem all throughout MineZ Hardcore, essentially being to this season what the lag issues were to Minecraft #2.
 Dean is infected early on, but is cured when the two groups reunite and PBG thankfully has an antidote on him.
 Later on, not only is Dean infected a second time, but PBG and McJones get it too.
 A server reset glitch causes Dean's character to get erased, which strips him of his items and starts him back at the spawn point, but also conveniently rids him of his poison status.
 PBG and McJones are less lucky, and are left behind in a dangerous cave for the sake of not endangering the rest of the group.
 Later still, Dean gets infected again, and is left behind by the group on the pirate ship (to which he later dies offscreen).
 Meanwhile, the final third of the season cuts back to PBG and McJones, who miraculously escape the cave and go off in search of an antidote.
 Alas, they are both unable to find one, and ultimately get killed off.

 - McJones even jokes about the whole fiasco at the beginning of Terraria Hardcore #2.